 Coral Springs is located in Broward County, Florida.
 Coral Springs is situated only 20 miles northwest of Fort Lauderdale.
 Many Coral Springs residents are employed in businesses in Fort Lauderdale and Miami, both nearby and within a convenient commuting distance.
 South Florida’s warm climate attracts visitors to Coral Springs in both the winter and spring, increasing the number of motorists on the road.

 Frequently Asked Questions About Truck Accidents In Coral Springs, Florida

 For personal injury claims, such as for a truck accident, Florida’s “statute of limitations” — the legal time limits set by each state for filing a claim in the civil court system — is four years from the time the accident took place.

 All truck accident claims are different depending upon the unique circumstances of the accident.
-For an estimate on the level of compensation you may be eligible to receive, it is best to consult with an experienced personal injury attorney who can evaluate your particular case.
+For an estimate on the level of compensation you may be eligible to receive, it is best to consult with an experienced semi truck crash injury attorneys in Coral Springs, FL who can evaluate your particular case.